 Voltaire - Most of their fanbase is female.
 Just look at them.

 Though Jonny Greenwood pretty swiftly emerged as Ladies Choice in Radiohead - with his floppy hair, chiseled cheek bones and apparent ability to play any instrument he lays his hands on - it's never stopped fellow guitarist Ed O'Brien from trying.
 In the early days he sported some fairly over the top shirts and classic rock star moves, but over time this has been tamed to just some well fitting t-shirts, tousled hair and rock-star stubble.
 It tends to come across more hunky-Dad-on-a-school-run than International-Rock-Star, but he works it.
-Or at least did until recently.
+Or at least did until later.

 Adam Ant.
 He was once voted the sexiest man in America, and is well aware of this.
 He keeps, wearing dangerously short shorts, and more often that not is, well, shirtless.
 Then there's his strip tease, and the fact that there are a lot of pictures where he's in bed... shirtless.◊ Sure enough, there are plenty of fangirls out there out there that are more interested in his looks than his actual music.
 Then there are some people that think he's not only hot, but adorable.